 Industry and Construction

-All persons living in private housing are included.
-People living in a group home included if they have a link to a private home.
-Foreigners are included if they are going to live in Spain for more than a year (with the exception of military and foreign diplomats)
+All persons living in private households are included.
+On the contrary, individuals living in collective households are only included if they have a link to a private households.
+Foreigners are included if they intend to reside in Spain for more than one year, with the exception of military and foreign diplomats.

 Retail Trade

-The statistical population comprises the observation units (enterprises) whose main activity is registered in Division 47 of Section G of the National Classification of Economic Activities (CNAE-2009).
+The statistical population comprises the observation units (kind-of-activity units) whose activity is registered in Division 47 of Section G of the National Classification of Economic Activities (CNAE-2009): 47.
+Retail trade, except of motor vehicles and motorcycles.
 The frame used to identify the units is the Central Business Register (CBR).

 Services